fplll/fplll/README.md

 * -p `precision` : precision of the floating-point arithmetic, works only with -f mpfr.

 * -f mpfr : sets the floating-point type to MPFR (default if m=proved).
+* -f dd : sets the floating-point type to double-double.
+* -f qd : sets the floating-point type to quad-double.
 * -f dpe : sets the floating-point type to DPE (default if m=heuristic/heuristicearly).
 * -f double : sets the floating-point type to double (default if m=fast/fastearly).
 * -f longdouble : sets the floating-point type to long double.